 Delinquencies on U.S. Home-Equity loans reach a record.

-July 7 (Bloomberg) -- Late payments on home-equity loans rose to a record in the first quarter as 18 straight months of job losses and a slumping economy left more borrowers unable to pay their debts, the American Bankers Association reported.
+July 7 (Bloomberg) -- Late payments on home-equity loans rose to a record in the first quarter as 18 straight months of job losses, and a slumping economy left more borrowers unable to pay their debts, the American Bankers Association reported.
 Delinquencies on home-equity loans climbed to 3.52 percent of all accounts from 3.03 percent in the fourth quarter, and late payments on home-equity lines of credit climbed to a record 1.89 percent, the group reported today.
-An index of eight types of loans rose for a fourth straight quarter, to 3.23 percent from 3.22 percent in October through December, the group said.
+The group said that an index of eight types of loans rose for a fourth quarter to 3.23 percent from 3.22 percent in October through December.
 The number one driver of delinquencies is job losses...click here for more...

 Posted May 12, 2009